20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 How to get to Koropuku falls

-The Koropuku falls are located in Catlins Conservation Park along Chaslands Highway and are roughly a 1.5 hours drive away from Invercargill or a 2 hour drive from Dunedin.
-The road is a well maintained sealed road.
+The Koropuku Falls are located in Catlins Conservation Park along Chaslands Highway.
+These are roughly a 1.5-hour drive away from Invercargill or a 2-hour drive from Dunedin.
+The road is a well-maintained sealed road.
 The GPS of the trailhead is S 46° 34.717′ E 169° 13.162’ or just put the location into Google Maps.
 Look out for a small wooden sign saying ‘Koropuku Falls’ (NOT a DOC sign) with a small pullover bay.
 Here you can park your car and start the walk.
-It is about a 10 – 15 minutes walking to the falls over a path with logs.
+It is about a 10 – 15 minute walk to the falls over a dirt path with logs.
 Sometimes it can be a bit muddy after rainfall.
 There are no facilities such as toilets here.

 Read in our complete guide everything about the Koropuku Falls